datakind/promptflow_devops_example/README.md

 ![ReliefWeb Promptflow Demo](./rweb_flow.png)

-This repo contains sample code for using Promptflow as part of operationlizing LLMs for humanitarian response.
+This repo contains sample code for using Promptflow as part of operationlizing LLMs for humanitarian response, as referenced in Blog post [A Humanitarian Crises Situation Report AI Assistant: Exploring LLMOps with Prompt Flow](https://medium.com/@astrobagel/a-humanitarian-crises-situation-report-ai-assistant-exploring-llmops-with-prompt-flow-32968b7a878b)

 The example flow does the following ...